MaciekBaron/PSPLUSTilesTheme/README.md

 The theme introduces the following changes:
 * Remove sliders
 * Show games as tiles rather than sliders/carousels
-* Sticky headers for game sections on scoll
+* Sticky headers for game sections on scroll
-* Game search
+* Game search with live result update
 * Move play history to the top

 ## Demo